 ASP.NET Core Project File

 In this article, I am going to discuss the ASP.NET Core Project File in detail.
-Please read our previous article before proceeding to this article, where we discussed how to create ASP.NET Core Web Application as well as we also discussed the different project templates that are available as part of ASP.NET Core Web Application.
+Please read our previous article, where we discussed How to Create the ASP.NET Core Web Application using Visual Studio 2022 and .NET 6 and discussed the different project templates available as part of the ASP.NET Core Web Application.

-If you worked with the previous versions of ASP.NET Framework, then you may know, if you are using C# as the programming language then the framework will create the project file with ”.csproj” as the extension.
-Similarly, if you are using VB as the programming language, then it will create the project file with “.vbproj” as the file extension.
-But with ASP.NET Core, the format and content of the project file have been changed significantly.
+If you have worked with the previous versions of ASP.NET Framework, then you may know that while creating a Project in Visual Studio, it creates a project file for us.
+If you use C# as the programming language, it will create the project file with the “.csproj” extension.
+Similarly, if you use VB as the programming language, it will create the project file with the “.vbproj” extension.
+But with ASP.NET Core (.NET), the project file’s format and content have changed significantly.

 How we can Edit the Project File in Previous Versions of ASP.NET:

-In our previous versions of ASP.NET Framework, in order to edit the project file, we need to follow the following steps
+In our previous versions of ASP.NET Framework, in order to edit the project file, we need to follow the below steps

 - First, we need to unload the project